pkiraly/qa-catalogue/README.md

 ### Classification analysis

 It analyses the coverage of subject indexing/classification in the catalogue.
-It check spefici fields, which might have subject indexing information, and provides details about how and which subject indexing schemes have been applied.
+It checks specific fields, which might have subject indexing information, and provides details about how and which subject indexing schemes have been applied.

 The output is a set of files: